Skip to content

 Moggie cat breed

+Information and advice.
+Pet insurance provided by Pinnacle Insurance plc.
 Information on how we collect and use your personal data is available to read in our Privacy Policy

 Moggie cat breed information and advice

 A moggie (also known as a domestic shorthair) is a non-pedigree cat of mixed or unknown ancestry.
 They’re the feline equivalent of a mongrel dog.
 They’re friendly, low maintenance and generally pretty healthy.
 This makes them ideal pets for families with children and other pets, single households and first-time pet owners.
-It’s no surprise that they’re the most common cat in the UK.
+They tend to be quite muscular cats with round faces and eyes.

-Moggie cat facts
+Moggie facts

 Moggie